 Saint Kitts & Nevis – Known for mountains, sugar plantations, and fortresses.
 They are ideal for hiking.

 The Windward Islands are: Barbados, Dominica, Grenada, Martinique, St Lucia, St Vincent and the Grenadines, and Trinidad & Tobago.
+St Lucia is my favourite out of the Windward Islands.

 St Lucia's coastline has a different kind of vibe from your usual couples and families.
 Hospitable people, warm beaches and soothing waves makes this a perfect relaxation getaway.
 You can watch live sea turtles hatching, snorkel in clear waters, walk-through abandoned sugar plantations, as well as rejuvenate your body and mind in the island's healing mud.
 There are many resorts here to choose including Sandals Halcyon, Sandals Grande St. Lucian and Sandals Regency La Toc.